 Mercury doesn’t stay in the fillings.
 It evaporates and is inhaled, and it penetrates through the tooth into the blood.
 Studies using animals have shown that mercury from metal amalgam fillings quickly spreads through the body, concentrating in the lungs, kidneys, jaw, and digestive tract.
 Since the only real benefit of metal amalgam fillings is that they’re cheap, it doesn’t seem worth the risk to use them for any patients.

-If you are looking for tooth colored fillings in Corpus Christi, please contact the Corpus Christi Center for Cosmetic Dentistry today.
+If you are looking for tooth colored fillings in Corpus Christi, please call (361) 851-8274 or contact the Corpus Christi Center for Cosmetic Dentistry today.